thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:01:09]
 **Bradley:**
-I felt like I was super knee-deep and up close, like in the technical details and in the weeds of trying to figure out how the heck do I like how the heck do I use Cole's 1-3-1 writing rhythm.
-And then also like a rhetorical structure prompt template.
-And then also what else, like self prompt interview questions.
+I felt like I was super knee-deep and up close, like in the technical details and in the weeds of trying to figure out how the heck do I like how the heck do I use Cole's "1-3-1 writing rhythm".
+And then also like a "rhetorical structure prompt template".
+And then also what else, like the "self-prompt interview questions".
 How do I basically, you know, combine those three together?
 And then I was dealing with a lot of like, just internal doubt and almost self-esteem challenges of like, man, I haven't actually written like as a human being in like full form in a long time.

 [00:02:02]
 **Bradley:**